Romance novel: Chinese vernacular romance novels

+The overwhelming prevalence of this type of romance novels was famously mocked in Cao Xueqin's The Dream of the Red Chamber, where it ridicules: "There are thousands of such "caizi jiaren" ["scholar and beauty"] books, and yet they are all alike!"
+Moreover, these Chinese romance novels would also go on to have an enduring influence on both Eastern and Western literatures.

 Rise of the category romance

 In the 1930s, the British publishers Mills & Boon began releasing hardback romance novels.
 The books were sold through weekly two-penny libraries and were known as "the books in brown" for their brown binding.
 In the 1950s, the company began offering the books for sale through newsagents across the United Kingdom.

 A Canadian company, Harlequin Enterprises, began distributing in North America in 1957 the category romances published by Mills & Boon.
 Mary Bonneycastle, wife of Harlequin founder Richard Bonneycastle, and her daughter, Judy Burgess, exercised editorial control over which Mills & Boon novels Harlequin reprinted.
-They had a "decency code," and rejected more sexually explicit material that Mills and Boon submitted for reprinting.
+They had a "decency code", and rejected more sexually explicit material that Mills and Boon submitted for reprinting.
 Realizing that the genre was popular, Richard Bonneycastle finally decided to read a romance novel.
 He chose one of the more explicit novels and enjoyed it.
 On his orders, the company conducted a market test with the novel he had read and discovered that it outsold a similar, tamer novel.
 Overall, the novels were short and formulaic, featuring heroines who were sweet, compassionate, pure and innocent.
 The few heroines who worked did so in traditional female jobs, including as nurses, governesses and secretaries.
 Intimacy in the novels never extended beyond a chaste kiss between the protagonists.

 On October 1, 1971, Harlequin purchased Mills & Boon.
 By this point, the romance novel genre "had been popularized and distributed widely to an enthusiastic audience" in Great Britain.
 In an attempt to duplicate Mills & Boon's success in North America, Harlequin improved their distribution and marketing system.
 By choosing to sell their books "where the women are," they allowed many mass-market merchandisers and even supermarkets to sell the books, all of which were exactly 192 pages.
 Harlequin then began a reader service, selling directly to readers who agreed to purchase a certain number of books each month.